France congratulates Ecuador, Japan, Malta, Mozambique and Switzerland on their June 9th election to the United Nations Security Council.

-France is particularly committed to defending human rights
+France is particularly committed as regards:

 The latest crises have confirmed the central importance of the UN while also highlighting the need to make the organization more efficient and more representative of current global balances.

 France thus supports the vast reform programme launched by the Secretary-General, Mr António Guterres, in order to make the organization’s activities more efficient by improving coordination between UN agencies present on the ground, more transparently managed, and more responsive in the event of crises.